 Credit is the driving force behind almost every financial move you make.
-And if your credit score is low, it may be holding you back more than you know.
-Even if a loan isn’t on the horizon, managing your score is an integral part of responsible money management.
+And if your credit score is low, it may hold you back more than you know.
+Even if a loan isn’t on the horizon, managing your score is integral to responsible money management.

 Your credit score is a crucial indicator of whether you’re a good financial bet in numerous areas of life.
 Were you not convinced?
 Check out these four reasons why improving your score is a smart move, and learn how to work toward doing that.